Adil Najam: Life

+Since 2023, Adil Najam serves as the global President of WWF International.
+In 2022, Adil Najam stepped down after eight years as the founding Dean of the Boston University Frederick S. Pardee School of Global Studies.
+In recognition of his services the University conferred on his the status of Dean Emeritus and also established the "Adil Najam Prize and Fellowship for Advancing the Public Understanding of Global Affairs".

 In 2011, Najam returned to Pakistan to head the Lahore University of Management Sciences (LUMS) as its third vice-chancellor.
 During his tenure at LUMS, he oversaw the launch of a major student financial aid program and brought in major philanthropic gifts to enable an expansion of the university.
 However, he faced criticism for not intervening over the controversial termination of Pervez Hoodbhoy by the university's School of Science and Engineering.
 Najam left LUMS in June 2013, and returned to Boston University.
 A year later he was appointed the inaugural dean of Pardee School.

-He was awarded Sitara-i-Imtiaz in 2008 by the President of Pakistan, and in February 2009, he was appointed to the Committee for Development Policy by the United Nations Secretary General.
+In 2008, the President of Pakistan conferred on him the award of the Sitara-i-Imtiaz, and in 2023, he was awarded the Hilal-i-Imtiaz by the Government of Pakistan.
+In February 2009, he was appointed to the Committee for Development Policy by the United Nations Secretary General.
 He is a senior fellow of the International Institute for Sustainable Development.
 He has also served as the Chair of the Boards of the South Asian Network for Development and Environmental Economics (SANDEE), of LEAD-Pakistan, and of the Luc Hoffmann Institute.
-He also serves as a Trustee on the International Board of the World Wide Fund for Nature and on the Board of The Asia Foundation.
+He also serves as a trustee on the international board of the World Wide Fund for Nature and on the board of The Asia Foundation.
 Adil Najam was awarded an honorary doctorate degree by the Information Technology University (ITU) in Lahore, Pakistan, in 2017, for his contributions in science, climate change, and sustainable development.

 Publications

 Scholarly work

-He promotes the idea of living in the "Age of Adaptation" and conceptualizing water as being as important to climate adaptation as carbon was to mitigation.
+Adil Najam promotes the idea of living in the "Age of Adaptation" and conceptualizing water as being as important to climate adaptation as carbon was to mitigation.